ymussi/john-brave-cane/README.md

 ## Database Server

-- The database server will be exposed externally on the following host: brave:brave@localhost:23307
+- The database server will be exposed externally on:

+host: localhost
+username: brave
+password: brave
+port: 23307
+database: brave_cane